 Make Your Custom Race Bib

 Race in style and let the world know that you're Suffering so those affected by Parkinson's don't have to.
 Click on the image to download the Tour of Sufferlandria Race Number Template for PowerPoint (don't worry, Mac users, it will open in Keynote) customize it, then print it or make it your Facebook profile picture.
 There are two versions included in the file: One featuring a male cyclist and one featuring a female cyclist.
 Instructions included.

 The Tour is one of the toughest physical challenges you can take on.
 But *exactly* how tough it should be depends on what the Tour means to you, your experience level, and whether you’re using the Tour as a springboard to other goals.

 So everyone can ride the Tour, regardless of fitness, experience or circumstance, Sufferlandrian National Team Coach and Chief Science Officer Sir Neal Henderson has developed four different ways to ride the Tour.
 All options are approved and heartily endorsed by Grunter von Agony and the Ministry of Suffering.
 Whatever option you choose, you’re riding the Tour.
 We’re in this together for HONOUR, GLORY, and VICTORY!

 1. The Money-Raising Option

 Take this option if: You can’t do all the stages but you really want to be part of the fun.
 Maybe life just isn’t going to let you do the full Tour this year.
 Don’t let life stop you!
-Just pick a few stages that you can ride, commit to riding them 100% and start raising money for the Davis Phinney Foundation.
+You won't get the ToS badge in the app, but you're ok with that -- just pick a few stages that you can ride, ride them however you can and start raising money for the Davis Phinney Foundation.
 You’ll have a blast, be part of the fun, and you can heckle the other riders from the sidelines of the stages you’re not riding.

 Sir Neal says to expect the following with this option: